Dragon Age: The Veilguard: Plot

-Rook learns that Elgar'nan and Ghilan'nain plan to conduct a ritual in Tearstone Island on the eve of the next eclipse, preparing to pierce the Veil with a red lyrium dagger and flood Thedas with the Blight.
+Rook learns that Elgar'nan and Ghilan'nain plan to conduct a ritual on Tearstone Island on the eve of the next eclipse, preparing to pierce the Veil with a red lyrium dagger and flood Thedas with the Blight.
 Rallying their allies with the aid of the Inquisitor, Rook and their companions storm Tearstone Island, fighting off the Venatori, Tevinter supremacists, and the Antaam, the military of the qunari.
-Either Davrin or Harding sacrifices themselves, allowing Lucanis to deliver a killing blow to Ghilan'nain.
+Either Davrin or Harding sacrifices themself, allowing Lucanis to deliver a killing blow to Ghilan'nain.
 Solas betrays Rook, entraps them within the Fade prison, and seizes the lyrium dagger.
 Rook escapes with the aid of their companions after learning that Varric was killed by Solas and that Solas had used blood magic to alter Rook's memory of the event.
 Elgar'nan retreats to Minrathous and takes over the palace of the Archon, with Solas in pursuit.

 With the help of their remaining allies, Rook and the team break through the fortified defenses of the Venatori and the Antaam; they also learn that killing Elgar'nan will collapse the Veil and that an elven god must be bound to the Veil to uphold it.
 Solas relinquishes the lyrium dagger to Rook and helps them defeat Elgar'nan and his Archdemon, Lusacan, before again betraying them and trying to bring down the Veil.
 Rook can forcibly bind Solas to the Veil either by fighting him or tricking him with a duplicate dagger created by the team; alternatively, Solas can be convinced to stop the ritual and voluntarily bind himself to atone for his mistakes.

 Development

 Early development

 The development of the fourth main entry in the Dragon Age series, code-named "Joplin", began in 2015 with Mike Laidlaw as its creative director.
 It was intended to be a smaller, more narrative-focused game set in the Tevinter Imperium region of the game's world setting, Thedas.
 According to one developer, they were striving for "a hugely reactive game, smaller in scope than Dragon Age: Inquisition but much larger in player choice, followers, reactivity, and depth."
 The project was focused on repeat play with evolving areas, branching missions based on player choices, and heists, incorporating systemic narrative mechanics that allow players to persuade or extort guards.

-Development of the new Dragon Age was put on hold in late 2016, due to challenges with the development of BioWare's other games Mass Effect: Andromeda and Anthem, a massively multiplayer online game that was very different from Bioware's previous single-player games.'
-Many Dragon Age contributors were pulled into the final months of Andromeda's development, with the remainder later joining the Anthem team, leading to "Joplin" being cancelled in October 2017.
+Development of the new Dragon Age was put on hold in late 2016, due to challenges with the development of BioWare's other games Mass Effect: Andromeda and Anthem, a massively multiplayer online game that was very different from Bioware's previous single-player games.
+Many Dragon Age contributors were pulled into the final months of Andromedas development, with the remainder later joining the Anthem team, leading to "Joplin" being cancelled in October 2017.
 Several veteran Dragon Age staff, including Laidlaw, left the company in response to Joplin's cancellation in 2017.